Computer Graphics: Modeling

 CPSC 524

-Description Contact Info - Grading - Times and Places - Syllabus - Software and Models - COVID Policies
+News/Announcements - Description - Contact Info - Grading - Times and Places - Syllabus - Software and Models

 Description

-Three-dimensional geometric models are the base data for applications in computer graphics, computer aided design, visualization, multimedia, and other related fields.
-This course will focus on computerized modeling of 3D geometry, and focus on polygonal meshes, the default 3D shape representation.
-We will study data structures and algorithms for creating, manipulating, editing and analyzing 3D models.
+Three-dimensional geometric models are the base data for applications in computer graphics, computer aided design, visualization, multimedia, and many other related fields.
+This course will address computerized modeling of 3D geometry, and focus on polygonal meshes, the default 3D shape representation.
+We will study data structures and algorithms for creating, manipulating, editing ans analyzing 3D models.
+We will also touch briefly on alternative representations, such as implicits, point clouds, and so on.

 We will also address recent advances in shape modeling interfaces, shape analysis, and fabrication processes such as 3D printing.

 Students are expected to have successfully completed an introductory computer graphics course (e.g. UBC CS 314) or have an equivalent background.
+A geometry modeling course such as UBC CS 424is a plus.
 An existing knowledge of OpenGL is assumed, although knowledge of a comparable system (such as DirectX) should be sufficient.

 More details are provided in the syllabus.